stevensolleder/PersistentObjectStorage/README.md

 ![Test](https://img.shields.io/badge/Test-passing-blue)

 ## Introduction
 **PersistentObjectStorage** is a simple libary for writing and reading persistent objects that are located in a set folder in the current user folder.
-The library is also capable of finding out if a program starts for the first time.
+The library is also capable of finding out if a program starts for the first time.<br><br>
 It is written for Java 1.8 and above and passing all tests, that should cover most cases.
 <br>
 <br>